When it comes to B2B studies, having the right people is just as important as asking the right questions.

 Company, title, and location = powerful data.

-For example, let’s say you need 30 knowledgeable people to interview for a qualitative study about your rival’s sales process.
+For example, let’s say you need 30 knowledgeable people to interview for a qualitative study about your competitor’s sales process.
 Search filters for company, title and location may give you a pool of, say, 2,000 profiles to consider.
 That means that it’s perfectly acceptable- even necessary- to rule out a majority of the candidates.
 You’ll still end up with more than enough stellar potential respondents.
 You don’t have to worry that some of those initial 2,000 people may have since changed jobs and not updated their profiles.
 That’s what screening is for.

 From our experience, the title, company, and location data for potential B2B tech study respondents is rarely wrong.
 It happens maybe 5 percent or less of the time in our recruiting efforts.